Democratic Indira Congress (Karunakaran)

 Democratic Indira Congress (Karunakaran) (DIC(K)) was a political party in Kerala, India.
 DIC(K) was founded at a meeting in Thrissur by the K. Karunakuran faction of the Indian National Congress on 1 May 2005.
-The DIC(K) is now defunct.
+The party is now defunct.
 Initially, it was called the National Congress (Indira), but its name was changed to DIC(K) for the purpose of registration in August 2005.

-The late Karunakuran's son K. Muraleedharan was the first party president.
+The son of Karunakuran, K. Muraleedharan, was the first party president.
 Later, Karunakaran and Muraleedharan, along with some other party members, moved to the Nationalist Congress Party.
-After a brief while, Karunakaran returned to the Indian National Congress party.
+After a brief while, Karunakaran and Muraleedharan returned to the Indian National Congress party.